binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 G> When the scan is finished: go to the Alerts tab -> Select SQL Injection -> look at the request and response.
 G> See Zap used a union query, but response said "The used SELECT statements have a different number of columns".
 Which means if we use the correct number of columns we will have success.
 G>
-G> In Request tab select input parameter -> right click and select Fuzz -> Payloads -> Add -> Select File Fuzzers from "Type" dropdown. jbrofuzz->SQL Injection->SQL Injection -> Add -> OK -> Start Fuzzer
+G> In Request tab, select input parameter -> right click and select Fuzz -> Payloads -> Add -> Select File Fuzzers from "Type" dropdown. jbrofuzz->SQL Injection->SQL Injection -> Add -> OK -> Start Fuzzer
 G>
-G> Notice the `x' or full_name like '%bob%`
+G> Notice the `x' or full_name like '%bob%` in the Fuzzer tab.
 G>
 G> Then try the following in dvwa input:
 G>